ncoghlan/misc/notes/python3/multicore_python.rst

 :Last Updated: 21st June, 2015

-Both the Python reference interpreter (CPython), and the alternative interpeter that offers the faster single-threaded performance for pure Python code (PyPy) use a Global Interpreter Lock to avoid various problems that arise with threading models that implicitly allow concurrent access to objects from multiple threads of execution.
+Both the Python reference interpreter (CPython), and the alternative interpeter that offers the fastest single-threaded performance for pure Python code (PyPy) use a Global Interpreter Lock to avoid various problems that arise when using threading models that implicitly allowing concurrent access to objects from multiple threads of execution.

-This has been the source of much debate, both online and off-, so this article aims to summarise the design trade-offs involved, and give details on some of the prospects for improvement that are being investigated.
+This approach has been the source of much debate, both online and off-, so this article aims to summarise the design trade-offs involved, and give details on some of the prospects for improvement that are being investigated.

 Why is using a Global Interpreter Lock (GIL) a problem?